Average Start a Restaurant Price in Pocatello

 Considering a move to Pocatello?
 Cost data for start a restaurant is more affordable than average, coming in about 6% below the national figure.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This ID smaller city offers hiking trails, craft breweries, and a culture that puts outdoor recreation on equal footing with career ambition.
 The specifics below will help you budget accurately.

 Wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros.
 In Pocatello, that climate reality intersects with an economy built on a smaller economy punching above its weight by offering western lifestyle at midwestern prices.
-The result for start a restaurant is a market where a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+The result for start a restaurant is a market where a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 A median household income of $45K frames what's affordable — and what isn't.

 What Matters Most